 Take the high-speed test

-Internet survey frequent questions
+Internet frequently asked questions

-4. Who currently owns, maintains and upgrades internet infrastructure located in Strathcona County?Permanent link to Who currently owns, maintains and upgrades internet infrastructure located in Strathcona County?
+1. Who currently owns, maintains and upgrades internet infrastructure located in Strathcona County?Permanent link to Who currently owns, maintains and upgrades internet infrastructure located in Strathcona County?

 Each internet service provider (ISP) currently operating in the County is a private organization and is solely responsible for maintaining and upgrading their infrastructure, and for their service levels.
 At this time, Strathcona County’s role is for permitting related to internet infrastructure.